12. The STATS listname command doesn't work!

 20150329131221 BOUNCE xxxxxxxx@NONEXIST.COM

 20150331214434 DELETE xxxxx@SINGNET.COM.SG

 20150511082712 SIGNOFF xxxxxxxx@STARNET.NET.AR

 20150511085642 SUBSCRIBE xxxxxxxx@LYCOSMAIL.COM Kxx Wxxxxxx

 As you see, the SET entry tells you what options were set, and the POST entry tells you what the subject of the posting was.
 RESUBSCRIBE is a SUBSCRIBE operation that takes place when the user is already subscribed to the list, e.g., to change the real name field in the user's subscription.
-BOUNCE is a special operation that takes place when using the "no-list" bounce-processing mechanism (described in the Developer's Guide to LISTSERV; most list owners will never need or see this operation).
+BOUNCE is a special operation that takes place when using the "no-list" bounce-processing mechanism (described in the Advanced Topics Manual for LISTSERV; however, most list owners will never need or see this operation).
 Otherwise these entries are fairly self-explanatory.

 LISTSERV’s web interface includes a report generator that uses the contents of the changelog files to produce statistical and historical reports.
-Or the file may be parsed manually via third-party methods.
+Or the file may be retrieved with the GET command (as explained above) and parsed manually via third-party methods.